myramirza/discrete-event-simulator/README.md

 pulled off the event queue.
 At the start of every iteration of the loop, a new job arrived event is created.

 This is how the program is set up.
+The main code for the simuation is in  "eventSim.c".
 There are 3 files that contain the code for this simulation.
 In one file, called “fqueue.c”, I have only written code that implements a FIFO queue as a linked list data structure.
 This file contains a structure called “fNode” which is the node I have created to be used as the node for all FIFO queues.
 In this file, there are also functions for the FIFO